Stocks: Sectors

 Seasonal Chart Analysis

-Analysis of the Texas Instruments, Inc. (NASD:TXN) seasonal charts above shows that a Buy Date of December 17 and a Sell Date of March 25 has resulted in a geometric average return of 2.25% above the benchmark rate of the S&P 500 Total Return Index over the past 20 years.
-This seasonal timeframe has shown positive results compared to the benchmark in 17 of those periods.
-This is a very good rate of success, but the return underperforms the relative buy-and-hold performance of the stock over the past 20 years by an average of 2.17% per year.
+Analysis of the Texas Instruments, Inc. (NASD:TXN) seasonal charts above shows that a Buy Date of January 31 and a Sell Date of June 5 has resulted in a geometric average return of 3.06% above the benchmark rate of the S&P 500 Total Return Index over the past 20 years.
+This seasonal timeframe has shown positive results compared to the benchmark in 16 of those periods.
+This is a very good rate of success and the return strongly outperforms the relative buy-and-hold performance of the stock over the past 20 years by an average of 2.79% per year.

-The seasonal timeframe is Inline with the period of seasonal strength for the Technology sector, which runs from October 9 to February 15.
+The seasonal timeframe correlates Poorly with the period of seasonal strength for the Technology sector, which runs from October 9 to February 15.
 The seasonal chart for the broad sector is available via the following link: Technology Sector Seasonal Chart.

 To download TXN seasonal chart data, please log in or Subscribe.